 We would design a bespoke methodology for each research project, defined by its individual objectives.

 Following an initial brief or conversation, BGA would provide a proposal document for research partners that would include a note on key research objectives, topics, methodology, timings and price.
 Once this document is agreed we can run a research project according to the outlined specification

 BGA would design a high-quality questionnaire, taking question structures which have been cognitively tested to ensure they produce unbiased and unambiguous responses.
-AMBA’s Research and Insight Manager, has extensive experience in producing questionnaires which deliver robust metrics across a range of measurements and topics.
+AMBA & BGA’s Research and Insight functionaries, have extensive experience in producing questionnaires which deliver robust metrics across a range of measurements and topics.

 BGA would send online invitations for participants (whichever audience was chosen) to conduct fieldwork.
 Fieldwork participation would be closely monitored and boosted throughout the period through a series of reminder emails.

 Depending on the topic and nature of the research we might recommend a small participation incentive such as entry into a prize draw, a charitable donation made by BGA or a non-financial incentive such as the opportunity to write in BGA’s Business Impact hub.

 Qualitative research would typically be conducted following a quantitative study.
 For example, online survey participants could be asked whether they would like to take part in a further discussion where we would expand on the survey themes.
 BGAwould design a ‘topic guide’ to form the basis of interviews.
 This would contain some standardised open questions, along with prompts to delve more deeply.

 BGA would typically conduct the interviews within a month of the quantitative study.
 Interviews would normally be conducted over the telephone by BGA, recorded and would last 30-45 minutes.
 As with the quantitative research we may have to explore incentivising participants depending on the audience and topics.